-Watch: Mark Zuckerberg Speaks To European Union Parliament
+'Are You Telling The Truth?'
+European Parliament Questions Mark Zuckerberg

 Zuckerberg said that in the first quarter of 2018, Facebook took down "about 580 million fake accounts – the vast majority within minutes of being registered."

+For any questions that were not answered, Zuckerberg agreed to submit written replies over the next few days.

-"We are the regulators," Tajani said at the start of the session, describing a new system of operating in the digital market.
+"We are the regulators," Parilament President Antonio Tajani said at the start of the session, describing a new system of operating in the digital market.

-Zuckerberg says "it's also become clear" that Facebook hadn't done enough to prevent abuse by companies and other entities that use apps to access users' information.
+In his opening remarks, Zuckerberg said "it's also become clear" that Facebook hadn't done enough to prevent abuse by companies and other entities that use apps to access users' information.

-"I'm committed to getting this right," he said.
+"I'm committed to getting this right," he also said.

 Discussing "important elections globally" over the next 18 months, Zuckerberg said, "We weren't prepared enough" for the type of social media attacks and manipulation that have now emerged.

-This year, Facebook is doubling the number of people working on security, to more than 20,000 employees by the end of 2018.
+This year, Facebook is doubling the number of people working on security, to more than 20,000 employees by the end of 2018, Zuckerberg said.

 In addition to concerns about hundreds of millions of EU voters being able to act without worrying about false and warped information and opinions, Tajani said social media companies must also work to prevent being used as tools by terrorists.